 Why it matters

 The demands of many professions are becoming increasingly complex as technology drives innovation and growth in today's economy.
-Workers with training in science, technology, engineering, and mathematics -- STEM -- play a significant role in fostering innovation that leads to economic growth.
-Compared to overall employment in the Chicago region, the number of STEM positions has grown faster (or in some cases declined more slowly) in nine of the last ten years.
+Workers employed in science, technology, engineering, and mathematics (STEM) occupations play a significant role in fostering innovation that leads to economic growth.
+STEM occupations comprise 12.4 percent of metropolitan Chicago's total jobs, exceeding rates in Los Angeles and New York, but falling short of Boston and Washington, D.C.
+Growth in STEM occupations in the Chicago region has lagged behind STEM growth in other metros.

 Workers in STEM fields drive the creation of new technologies and ideas, which, in turn, spur economic growth.
 Data show that scientists and engineers apply for patents at a rate eight times higher than the national average.
-The propensity of STEM field individuals to innovate drives the creation of new jobs and new opportunities for regional economic growth.
+The propensity of individuals in STEM fields to innovate drives the creation of new jobs and new opportunities for regional economic growth.

-In 2013 the seven-county CMAP region was home to 467,000 STEM jobs, which accounted for 11.0 percent of the region's total jobs.
-Regional STEM employment has closely followed national economic trends, with employment increasing between 2004-08, followed by a large decline between 2008-10 during the recession.
-Since then, STEM employment in the region has grown and now stands at a level higher than its pre-recession peak of 463,000 jobs.
-The proportion of Chicago region jobs falling under the STEM category has increased slightly over the last 11 years, accounting for 10.6 percent of the region's total employment in 2002 and 11.0 percent in 2013.
+In 2014 the Chicago metropolitan area was home to 530,000 STEM jobs, which accounted for 12.4 percent of the region's total jobs.
+Regional STEM employment trends have closely followed national economic trends, with employment increasing between 2004-08, followed by a large decline between 2008-10 during the recession and subsequent recovery in the years following.
+The proportion of Chicago region jobs falling under the STEM category has increased slightly over the last 13 years, accounting for 11.8 percent of the region's total employment in 2001 and 12.4 percent in 2014.

 About the Data